Grants to Independent Schools

 Grade 10 to 12 DL funding:

-- Paid per course based on September (Note: October for the 2014-2015 school year only), January, May and July new course enrolment
+- Paid per course based on September, January, and May new course enrolment

 Special Education Grant Levels and Specific Categories for DL students are a specific type of special purpose grant.